 - Can you see the whiteboard from your seat?

 - Look at the map to find where we are.

 - Don't look at him for the answer - I asked you!

-- I love to watch Grey's Anatomy on Monday night.
+- I love to watch Game of Thrones on Sunday night.

 - My husband watches the replays of the football on the weekend.

 - I can't hear you.
 Could you speak louder please?